 Cilantro

-For a fresh flavor consider a handful of cilantro, a good source of antioxidant vitamin C. Cilantro also stimulates digestion, and can help our digestive system in the production of certain digestive enzymes.
-Even better, cilantro is known to bind to heavy metals such as mercury and help flush them from the body.
+For a fresh flavor, consider a handful of cilantro, a good source of anti-inflammatory compounds with many health benefits [source].
+Cilantro also stimulates digestion and plays a role in the production of certain digestive enzymes.
+Even better, cilantro is known to bind to heavy metals such as lead and help flush them from the body [source].

 Flavor combinations: